Michigan Registered Agent

 To form your LLC by mail, download the Articles of Organization, fill out the required fields and submit a physical copy with the Department of Licensing and Regulatory Affairs (LARA).
 You’ll be asked to provide your registered agent’s information near the bottom of page 1:

-To change your Michigan registered agent, simply fill out a Certificate of Change of Registered Office and/or Change of Resident Agent and submit it to the Michigan Department of Licensing and Regulatory Affairs along with the $5 filing fee paid by check, money order, or credit card (online or in person).
+To change your State registered agent, simply fill out a Certificate of Change of Registered Office and/or Change of Resident Agent and submit it to the Michigan Department of Licensing and Regulatory affairs along with the $15 filing fee.

 Michigan Department of Licensing and Regulatory Affairs